 No. A person may only register to vote at his or her place of residence.
 A business address or a P.O. box number may only be used as a mailing address.

 Yes.
-An ex-felon may register to vote and is eligible to vote in elections if he/she is not currently in prison or on parole for a felony conviction.
+An ex-felon may register to vote and is eligible to vote in elections if he/she is not currently in prison for a felony conviction.